Speaking at the WVU Psychology Department colloquium.

 I was born in Moscow, Russia and moved to the US with my family when I was a teen.
 However, I spent most of my life in Canada, where I did my doctoral and postdoctoral training.

 I completed my PhD in clinical psychology at McGill University in the lab of Dr. Gillian O'Driscoll.
 My doctoral research focused on dopamine signaling in attention deficit hyperactivity disorder (ADHD) in relation to executive function and cortical morphology.
-During my doctorate, I also contributed to studies of dopamine transmission in individuals at high risk for addiction.
-This work was done at the Montreal Neurological Institute.
-As part of my clinical training, I completed an APA and CPA accredited internship at the Eating Disorders Program of the Douglas Institute.
+During my doctorate, I also contributed to studies of dopamine transmission in individuals at high risk for addiction, which is how I developed a passion for addiction neuroscience.

 Upon completing my PhD in 2012, I went on to work on clinical trials in ADHD in both research and clinical capacities at the adult ADHD Research Program directed by Dr. Lily Hechtman at the McGill University Health Centre.
 Rewarding as this was, I found myself longing for the excitement of being a full-time academic.